brodste/Hello-World/README.md

 # Hello-World
 This is a start into my production into Github, consistancy, and coding

-Some things I need to learn: Base, commit, pull requests, projects, issues, testing
+In the README.md document, I will layout how things work.
+I will put my goals, where the troubles are, and how to navigate through the sheet.